-1. Good practice encourages student-faculty contact.
+- 1. Good practice encourages student-faculty contact.
 Frequent student-faculty contact in and out of classes is the most important factor in student motivation and involvement.
 Faculty concern helps students get through rough times and keep on working.
-Knowing a few faculty members well enhances students' intellectual commitment and encourages them to think about their own values and future plans.

-2. Good practice encourages cooperation among students.
+Knowing a few faculty members well enhances students' intellectual commitment and encourages them to think about their own values and future plans. - 2.
+Good practice encourages cooperation among students.
 Learning is enhanced when it is more of a team effort than a solo race.
 Good learning, like good work, is collaborative and social, not competitive and isolated.
 Working with others often increases involvement in learning.
-Sharing one's own ideas and responding to others' reactions improve thinking and deepen understanding.

-- 3. Good practice encourages active learning.
+Sharing one's own ideas and responding to others' reactions improve thinking and deepen understanding. - 3.
+Good practice encourages active learning.
 Learning is not a spectator sport.
 Students do not learn just sitting in classes listening to the teacher, memorizing pre-packaged assignments, and spitting out answers.
 They must talk about what they are learning, write about it, relate it to past experiences, and apply it to their daily lives.
-They must make what they learn part of themselves. - 4.
-Good practice gives prompt feedback.
+They must make what they learn part of themselves.

+- (" Good practice gives prompt feedback.
 Knowing what you know and don't know about learning is key.
 Students need appropriate feedback on performance to benefit from courses.
-To get started, students need help to assess their prior knowledge and competence.
-In classes, students need frequent opportunities to perform and receive suggestions for improvement.
-At various points during the semester until the end, students need chances to reflect on what they have learned, what they still need to know, and how to assess themselves.

-- 5. Good practice emphasizes time on task.
+To get started, students need help to assess their prior knowledge competence.
+In classes. students need perform suggestions opportunities to and receive improvement.
+At various points during the semester until the end, students need chances to reflect on what they have learned, what they still need to know, and how to assess themselves. -) " Good practice emphasizes time on task.
 Time plus energy equals learning.
 There is no substitute for time on task.
 Learning to use one's time well is critical for students and professionals alike.
-Students need help in learning time management.
-Allocating realistic amounts of time means effective learning for students and effective teaching for faculty.
-How an institution defines time expectations for students, faculty, administrators, and other professional staff can establish the basis for high performance for all. - 6.
-Good practice communicates high expectations.
+Students need help in learning management.
+Allocating realistic amounts of time effective learning for students and effective teaching for faculty. defines time expectations for students, How an institution staff administrators. and other professional can establish the basis for high performance for all.

+" Good practice communicates high expectationt

 Expect more and you will get it.
 High expectations are important for the poorly prepared, for those unwilling to exert themselves, and for the bright and well-motivated.
-Expecting students to perform well becomes a self-fulfilling prophecy when teachers and institutions hold high expectations for themselves. - 7.
-Good practice respects diverse talents and ways of learning.
+Expecting students to perform well becomes a self-fulfilling prophecy when teachers and institutions hold high expectations for themselves.

++" Good practice respects diverse talents and ways of

+learning.
 There are many roads to learning.
-People bring different talents and styles of learning to college.
-Brilliant students in the seminar room may be all thumbs in the lab or art studio.
+People styles bring different talents and of learning to Brilliant students in the seminar room may be all thumbs in the lab or art studio.
 Students rich in hands-on experience may not do so well with theory.
 Students first need the opportunity to show their talents and learn in ways that work for them, then they can be pushed to learn in new ways that do not come so easily.

 SOURCE: Chickering, A.W., and Gamson, Z.F.
 (1991).
 Applying the Seven Principles for Good Practice in Undergraduate Education.
-New Directions for Teaching and Learning.
+New Directions for" Teaching and Learning.
 Number 47, Fall 1991.
 San Francisco: Jossey-Bass Inc